ErikReider/SwayNotificationCenter/README.md

 - Notifications (Will always be visible)
 - Label
 - Mpris (Media player controls for Spotify, Firefox, Chrome, etc...)
+- Menubar with dropdown and buttons
+- Button grid

 ## Planned Features